 OLD PEAK GROUP

-OPG is incorporated in the British Virgin Islands and its registered office is at c/o Harneys Corporate and Trust Services Ltd, Craigmuir Chambers, PO Box 71, Road Town, Tortola, VG1110, British Virgin Islands.
-OPG acts as investment manager or sponsor to relevant investment funds registered in the Cayman Islands (each a Fund).
-State Street (Cayman) Trust, Limited is our third party fund administrator for each Fund (Administrator).
+OPG is incorporated in the British Virgin Islands and its registered office is at c/o Harneys Corporate Services Limited, Craigmuir Chambers, PO Box 71, Road Town, Tortola, VG1110, British Virgin Islands.
+OPG acts as investment manager or sponsor to relevant investment funds registered in the Cayman Islands and British Virgin Islands (Fund).
+State Street (Cayman) Trust Limited and HC Global Fund Services (BVI) Ltd. are our third party fund administrators for the Funds (Administrators).
 OPL is incorporated in Hong Kong and its registered office is at Suite 901, 9th Floor, 28 Hennessy Road, Wanchai, Hong Kong.
 OPG and OPL are part of the same group of companies.

-Where applicable, OPG and OPL are data controllers in respect of your personal information for the purposes of this privacy statement (Privacy Statement) and the Cayman Islands Data Protection Law, 2017 (the DP Law) or the Hong Kong Personal Data (Privacy) Ordinance (the PDPO).
+Where applicable, OPG and OPL are data controllers in respect of your personal information for the purposes of this privacy statement (Privacy Statement) and the Cayman Islands Data Protection Law, 2017 (the DP Law), the Virgin Islands Data Protection Act, 2021 (the VIDPA) or the Hong Kong Personal Data (Privacy) Ordinance (the PDPO).

 References in this Privacy Statement to we, us or our is a reference to OPG or OPL.

-We are responsible for ensuring that we use your personal information in compliance with the DP Law or the PDPO.
-We will comply with the requirements of the DP Law or the PDPO when we process your personal information.
+We are responsible for ensuring that we use your personal information in compliance with the DP Law, the VIDPA or the PDPO.
+We will comply with the requirements of the DP Law, the VIDPA or the PDPO when we process your personal information.

 We are dedicated to protecting the confidentiality and privacy of information entrusted to us.
 As part of this fundamental obligation, we are committed to the appropriate protection and use of personal information (sometimes referred to as personal data, personally identifiable information or PII) that has been collected online or through online or electronic communications.